Semantics and Pragmatics

 The main aims of the module are:

-3. to provide students with practical experience of applying the tools and techniques in the analysis of linguistic phenomena,
+• to provide students with practical experience of applying the tools and techniques in the analysis of linguistic phenomena

-4. to provide students with the theoretical and conceptual tools to allow them to approach familiarise students with a range of issues and debates in contemporary semantic and pragmatic theory and enable them to apply their knowledge in the investigation of other areas of linguistic study.
+• to familiarise students with a range of issues and debates in contemporary semantic and pragmatic theory and enable them to apply their knowledge in the investigation of other areas of linguistic study.

 1. Have an understanding of the theoretical foundations of Semantics and Pragmatics.

 2. Be familiar with the study of meaning (Semantics and Pragmatics) through investigating aspects of sentence and utterance interpretation.